 The Unit also plays an important role in the current BEd Honours in STEM Education with Prof Lautenbach presenting the module Research Methodology for STEM Researchers, and Prof C Van Der Westhuizen and Dr Moodley presenting the Research Project module as well as the Current Issues module.
 New colleague Dr R Bailey will also be taking on an active role in this programme.

-Unit members play an important role in the undergraduate BEd programme with Prof Lautenbach, Dr Diseko, and Dr Moodley teaching the Teaching Studies 1A module which focuses on the 21st century teacher.
-Another key module in the undergraduate program is Teaching Studies 3B where Prof Lautenbach and Dr Moodley teach about integrating technologies into teaching and learning with the specific focus of creating a personal learning network with available technological tools, Apps and services.
+Unit members play an important role in the undergraduate BEd programme with Prof Lautenbach, Prof C Van Der Westhuizen, and Dr Moodley teaching the Teaching Studies 1A module which focuses on the 21st century teacher.
+Another key module in the undergraduate program is Teaching Studies 3B where Prof Lautenbach and Prof Van Der Westhuizen teach about integrating technologies into teaching and learning with the specific focus of creating a personal learning network with available technological tools, Apps and services.
 This module was the first undergraduate online module at UJ and is still presented as an online offering.

 The subject methodologies in the third and fourth year focus on the Role of the ICT Support Specialist.
 These modules are presented by Dr Moodley and Prof Lautenbach.